mrWallaceMadeira/topics_mod1Schedule/README.md

 ### Projects & structure
 The main focus is to create & present your unique solution.
 You will have three types of assingments to help you get there:
-  1. tools
+  1. tools based
       - these assigments will be based off in class tutorials
   2. research & data collection
       - you'll research and write about it (citing sources of course)
-  3. self reflection
+  3. writing & self reflection
       - journal entries in OneNote

 ### Schedule&nbsp;:calendar: